Congratulations! You’ve passed your ACCA! Or you're about to! What’s next?

 ACCA is one of the most prestigious and recognised finance qualifications out there (amongst others such as CIMA and ACA).
-If you're pursuing, studying, or newly graduated, you may be wondering what comes next?
+If you're pursuing, studying, or newly graduated, you may be wondering what comes next.

 Having just graduated there’s a good chance you’ve already got a role in finance, but you now have access to a wide variety of opportunities.
 If you’re considering moving up the career ladder, you’re in a great position as the qualification is highly sought after in the finance market.
 Your broad skill set opens doors to various pathways and specialisations.
 Here we explore potential routes and specialisation you could pursue.

-Route 1 - stay in the same role
+Route 2 - stay in the same role

-Route 2 - join an accounting firm
+Route 3 - join an accounting firm/stay in practice

-Route 3 - move to a competitor
+Route 4 - move to a competitor

 Possessing a qualification enhances your appeal to other companies.
 Joining a competitor can offer exposure to sizable clients, fresh work settings, different partners, and managers.
 Transitioning from a larger firm, you might seek opportunities in smaller practices offering direct paths to partnership and closer collaboration with teams and clients.